cyrildever/ts-utls/README.md

   * `groupBy`: group an array of items by some item's field;
 * For numbers:
   * `euclideanDivision`: computes the euclidean division of two integers, returning the quotient and the remainder;
+  * `int2Buffer`: converts an integer to its byte array equivalent;
+  * `stringBytes2Buffer`: transforms a string representing one or more bytes to a byte array;
 * For strings:
   * `capitalize`: capitalize the first letter of a sentence;
   * `fromHex` and `toHex`: transform hexadecimal string representation to byte array, and vice-versa;